WSPTA Membership Database - memberplanet

 Just email us at the WSPTA Support Inbox and we can get you sorted out.
 Please let us know your name, the name/number of your PTA, and your officer role.

-Admin logins to the database are unique to the user, rather than standard for each PTA.
+Admin logins to the database are unique to the user, rather than to the PTA.
 That means each admin has their own distinct username (usually a personal email address) and password.
 We suggest PTAs do not use a shared admin account between multiple officers.

 At the end of each school year, the transfer of login privileges should be part of the transition process between outgoing and incoming officers.
 If this step is missed and a new slate of officers is on the outside looking in, just email the WSPTA Support Inbox to request access.